ahmernajar/zero-shot-learning/README.md

 In Data-Collection file there is a file namely automate.py which automatically runs all the required files for data-collection, conecting to the bebop etc

+As the bebop collects the data in .npy in 5D and to use it in LSTM first apply the Randon Transform to frame and the use lstm it work fine then